 Like the previous method, this one is also more of a hack then an actual workaround.
 Instead of getting a Smart TV, a better solution is to get a cheap Miracast dongle from Amazon.
 Consider it as a cheaper alternative to chromecast.
 They come from a local brand, and support 3 modes, Airplay/DLNA/Miracast.
 Meaning it’ll not only works for Android and Windows PCs but also support Apple ecosystem.

-To get started, simply plugin the Anycast dongle to your TV HDMI port and power it on with the USB cable that come along with it.
-Next, you will see the AnyCast page under your WiFi settings, connect it with your WiFi network and it should start casting your smartphone screen to bigger TV.
+To get started, simply plugin the Anycast dongle to your TV HDMI port and power it on with the USB cable that comes along with it.
+Next, you will see the AnyCast page under your WiFi settings, connect it with your WiFi network and it should start casting your smartphone screen to the bigger TV.

-One thing to keep in Mind is, some streaming apps (like Hotstar and Jio TV) do not support screen mirroring while using Miracast standard.
-So, before you make a purchase make sure to read the reviews to find out what works and what not.
+One thing to keep in mind is, some streaming apps (like Hotstar and Jio TV) do not support screen mirroring while using Miracast standard.
+So, before you make a purchase make sure to read the reviews to find out what works and whatnot.

 While the screen mirroring is good with no lag, the only issue is, a decent Miracast dongle will cost you 15 to $20.
 You can easily buy a Chromecast for $35, which offers much more feature over Miracast dongle.
-And let’s be honest, although, it’s practical to spent $15 extra and get a Chromecast instead.
+And let’s be honest, although, it’s practical to spend $15 extra and get a Chromecast instead.

 - Cast both Android and iOS